ThunderAnimal/hc-sdk-js/docs/sdk.md

 # GesundheitsCloud Web SDK
-This is the Javascript web SDK of GesundheitsCloud, which encapsulates the backend functionality of the platform and enables end-to-end encryption of patient data.
-It allows users to store sensitive health data on the secure GesundheitsCloud platform and share it to authorized people and applications.
+The GesundheitsCloud Javascript web SDK allows users to store health data on the GesundheitsCloud platform and share it to authorized people and applications.

 For more information about the platform please see our [website](https://www.gesundheitscloud.de/).